Who Are Our Volunteers?

 - Running errands and delivering small packages

-Prospective volunteers must make an appointment for a personal interview with the Director of Volunteers or the Volunteer Assistant.
+Prospective volunteers must make an appointment for a personal interview with the Director of Volunteers or the Volunteer Coordinator.
 In this interview, you will discuss your needs and those of the hospital.
 We will then suggest a mutually rewarding volunteer position for you.
 As soon as we've matched you with a suitable position, we will schedule you with the department in which you will be working.
 At that time we will discuss your time commitment and job.

 All volunteers will participate in an orientation program.
 Training is provided on the job by the hospital staff or by other volunteers.
 In addition to verbal instructions, departments and services have written job descriptions to help define the volunteer's duties.